mulesoft-assets/template-nets2sfdc-customer2account-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Anypoint Template is implemented on this XML, directed by one flow that will poll for Netsuite creations/updates.
-For the purpose of this particular Anypoint Template the *mainFlow* just executes the Batch Job which handles all the logic of it.
+For the purpose of this particular Template the *mainFlow* uses a [Batch Job](http://www.mulesoft.org/documentation/display/current/Batch+Processing), which handles all the logic of it.

 The several message processors constitute four high level actions that fully implement the logic of this Anypoint Template:
 1. Firstly the Anypoint Template will get the Customers polled from the Netsuite instance which matched the filter criteria and for each Customer from Netsuite instance the data are adapted for upserting the Account in Salesforce.